They have $1.2 million and no pensions, can they retire?

 They say a million bucks or so ain’t what it used to be…but I still think that’s a pile of money.

-Which begs the question: does this couple with $1.2 million in invested assets have enough to retire on?
+Which begs the question: does this couple with $1.2 million invested have enough to retire on?

 Before we get into this latest case study however (thanks to a reader question by the way, I’ve changed the names of the readers for privacy reasons), this is a great time to remind you I’ve done other case studies like this on my site before – there are a few on this Retirement page in particular.